jordibisbal/maybe-php/resources/documentation/Maybe.md

 Maps the *Either* value (i.e. calls *closure* with the *Either* as parameter).

 Mapping a *None* results in a *None*, being the *closure* not evaluated.

-Maps is from Functor, so it returns a Functor, that could be confusing when dealing with the result, do some type assessment prior to its use, to ensure the expected type is the returned one.

 ```php
 // \j45l\maybe\Test\Unit\ExamplesTest::testMap